AshAvalanche/ash-docs/docs/console/guides/local-network/teardown.md

 for i in {1..5}; do
   ash console resource delete -y local-node-0$i done
+# If you created a Subnet
+ash console resource delete -y my-subnet-evm
 ```

 Wait for the resources to be deleted (removed from the list):